sabre-io/Baikal/README.md

 The roadmap to version 2.0 is here: https://github.com/netgusto/Baikal/milestones/Ba%C3%AFkal%202.0.0

-If you want to help, and you have a strong experience in Symfony, ReactJS, EmberJS, or HTML/CSS, please contact us at contact@netgusto.com or on Twitter http://twitter.com/BaikalServer
+If you want to help, and you have a strong experience in Symfony, ReactJS, HTML/CSS, or anything else you think could be useful, please contact us at contact@netgusto.com or on Twitter http://twitter.com/BaikalServer

 ## Screenshots